burakbakierdogan/libft/README.md

 ft_atoi_base (char *str, int base); ASCII to inter function but also it has an option to convert numbers from different bases.
 It works from base to base 16 to base 2 integer values.
 return: converter integer value.

+ft_bzero(void *s, size_t n); Starting from given adress the function writes n bytes of '\0'character to the memory adress.
+Return Value: void *s pointer.

+ft_calloc (size_t nmemb, size_t size); it allocates nmemb times of memory space in heap memory via malloc function and  it writes size bytes of '\0' characters. return value: allocated memory adress.

+ft_is_capital(char c); it returns 1 if the c character is a capital letter. return value: 1 or 0.

+ft_is_space.c (char c); it checks whether the character c is white space character. return value: 1 if its true, 0 if it is false.

+ft_isascii.c (char c); it checks whether the character c is ASCII character. return value: 1 if its true, 0 if it is false.

+ft_isdigit.c (char c);  it checks whether the character c is a digit character. return value: 1 if its true, 0 if it is false.

+ft_isprint.c (char c); it checks whether the character c is a printable character. return value: 1 if its true, 0 if it is false.

+ft_itoa.c (int n); it takes an integer value and it convert the value as the character of a string. return value: the adress of the new created string.

+ft_itoa_base.c: this is an helper function for ft_printf.

+ft_itoa_base_v2.c (int nbr, int base, char format); this function takes int value and convert it to any desired base with a format rule.
+The converted value is a string.
+It works between base 2 and base 16.
+The format identifier is 'X' or 'x'.
+If the format is 'X' then int 255 will be equal to FF, if the format identifer is 'x' then the string will be ff. return value: the adtess of newly created string.